Manu’s Menu

 Instructions

-2. Add the meat and sauté it until brown.
-Make sure to break up any lumps with a wooden spoon.
+2. Add the meat and sauté until brown, breaking up any lumps with a wooden spoon.

 3. Add the tomatoes and water and stir well.
-Now stir in the paprika, caraway seeds and parsley.
-Cook for a few minutes, until the sauce thickens.
+Stir in the paprika, caraway seeds, and parsley.
+Cook for a few minutes until the sauce thickens.

-4. Add 1/4 cup of sour cream to the meat sauce and stir to combine.
+4. Add ¼ cup of sour cream to the meat sauce and stir until combined.

 5. Sieve the meat sauce and let the pörkölt sauce collect in a bowl.
 Keep it aside.

-6. In the meantime, make the crêpes.
-Put the eggs, flour and milk in a bowl and whisk with a balloon whisk until you get a smooth batter.
+6. Make the crêpes by whisking the eggs, flour, and milk in a bowl with a balloon whisk until the batter is smooth.

-8. Divide the meat between the crêpes and fold them up like burritos.
-Spray an oven proof dish with cooking spray or oil and place the filled crêpes in it.
+8. Divide the meat among the crêpes and fold them like burritos.
+Spray an oven-proof dish with cooking spray or oil and arrange the filled crêpes inside.
 Keep it aside.

-9. Combine the pörkölt sauce with 1/8 cup of flour and ½ a cup of sour cream and whisk until smooth.
+9. Combine the pörkölt sauce with ⅛ cup of flour and ½ cup of sour cream and whisk until smooth.
 Pour the sauce over the crêpes and bake in a preheated oven at 175°C – 350°F for 15 minutes.

 10. Serve your hortobágyi palacsinta with a dollop of sour cream and a green salad on the side.